wagtail/wagtail/docs/getting_started/installation.rst

 Virtual environments
 --------------------

 Python 3.3 and 3.4 has this built in.
-If you are using Python 2.7 you will have to install the ``virtualenv`` package from pip:
+If you are using Python 2.7 you can install the ``virtualenv`` package using pip:

 .. code-block:: bash